 Break pretzel sticks in half and wrap a bit of fruit roll-up on a few.
 Stand ‘em up and pinch together.

 Why do we light fires on Lag Ba’Omer?
 Not because the holiday has a “log” in its name…

 Well, there are several reasons, but in my allotted time and with my particular grades, I’m just going to let it go with Bar Kochba signal fires.
 Bar Kochba gives me the chance to mention Rabbi Akiva, too, which brings me to another tradition we’ll be honoring that day: bows and arrows, albeit sets made out of soft foam.
 More on that later…

 P.S.
-If you are a scout leader or naturalist or just an extremely thorough person, you can add kindling/tinder to the list of materials.
+If you are a scout leader or naturalist or just an extremely thorough person, you can add tinder / kindling to the list of materials.
 Something shreddy like coconut or those teeninsy, oblong sprinkles.
-My dad, a former Scoutmaster, would tell me to add a tiny bucket of water (“never build a fire without a bucket of water right next to it.”)
+My dad, a former Scoutmaster, would tell me to add a tiny bucket of water (“Never build a fire without a bucket of water right next to it.”)

-I just now found this adorably detail-oriented scout guide for how to craft uber-safe and correct edible campfires, down to a marshmallow equivalent of the 5-foot safety ring.
-I love whoever thought this up and posted it.
+I just found this adorably detail-oriented scout guide for how to craft uber-safe and correct edible campfires, down to a marshmallow equivalent of the 5-foot safety ring.
+I love whomever thought this up and posted it.